pmland/Ignite2024-Lab411/LabInstructions/Exercise-2.md

 **Maintain State**
 - Azure Open AI responses are stateless.
 Maintaining a chat history is crucial for providing context to the AI model, enabling it to generate more coherent and contextually relevant responses.
-- Go to #region ChatHistory to view the prompts and responses are maintained
+- Go to #region ChatHistory in Exercise-2\devShopDNC\Controllers\ProductDetailsController.cs to view the prompts and responses are maintained

 **Azure Sign In**
 - If you have already signed in to Azure, you can skip this step and move to deploy webapp